Frequently Asked Questions

 HOW LONG SHOULD I LEAVE HENNA ON?

 The longer the henna paste is left on the skin, the darker the stain will become.
-To achieve the darkest stain, a wearer should keep the paste on for at least 4-6 hours - but some people will keep it on over night.
-People will apply a lemon-sugar mixture on after the paste has dried to keep the paste stuck to the skin to avoid it from flaking off.
+To achieve the darkest stain, you should keep the paste on for at least 4-6 hours.
+Brides are known to keep the paste on overnight with the help of a lemon sugar water mixture which is applied after the paste has dried to keep the paste stuck to the skin to avoid it from flaking off.

-WHAT IS THE STAIN PROGRESSION AND HOW LONG DOES HENNA LAST?
+HOW DOES THE STAIN PROGRESS & HOW LONG DOES THE HENNA STAIN LAST?

 After paste removal: bright orange